Rupesh8844/REST-API-Service-for-E-Commerce-Website/README.md

 # Details : 🔭
 Our project performs fundamental operations of an e-commerce website, where our customer's data is validated, mapped, processed with business logic & persisted in the database.

- 🚀 The Swagger link to check rest Api-> http://localhost:8088/swagger-ui/

 # Our Team Members 👨‍💻